ekzhang/fastseg/README.md

 )
 ```

-You can run raw inference in your own pipeline with `model.forward()`, like any other PyTorch model.
-However, we also provide convenience functions `model.predict_one()` and `model.predict()`, which run preprocessing and normalization on PIL images directly and return labels.
+To run inference on an image or batch of images, you can use the methods `model.predict_one()` and `model.predict()`, respectively.
+These methods take care of the preprocessing and output interpretation for you; they take PIL Images or NumPy arrays as input and return a NumPy array.

+(You can also run inference directly with `model.forward()`, which will return a tensor containing logits, but be sure to normalize the inputs to have mean 0 and variance 1.)

 ```python
 import torch